A cookie wall is a pop-up that restricts or blocks access to your website until the user accepts your cookie usage.

 What Are Cookies?

-But all other cookies your website uses are considered non-essential and require user consent under laws like the GDPR and ePrivacy Directive because they qualify as personal information.
+But all other cookies are considered non-essential and require user consent under laws like the GDPR and ePrivacy Directive because they qualify as personal information.

-Cookie walls look like pop-up windows that appear as soon as an individual opens your webpage, but they may also appear as banners at the bottom of a screen.
+Cookie walls look like pop-up windows or banners that appear on screen as soon as an individual opens a webpage.

-Either way, it typically prompts your user to disable or allow the cookie and tracker settings, as shown in the example below.
+It typically features cookie text that prompts users to disable or allow cookie and tracker settings, as shown in the example below.

-You need to examine each EU country’s cookie wall requirements and satisfy their conditions.
+You must examine each EU country’s cookie requirements and satisfy their conditions.

 Let’s now look at the major EU countries’ and the UK’s criteria for lawfulness of cookie walls.